Contents

 DataRelations

-property, which returns a DataRelationCollection consisting of DataRelation objects.
+has a Relations property, which returns a DataRelationCollection consisting of

-Each DataRelation represents a relationship between two tables through DataColumn
+DataRelation objects.
+Each DataRelation represents a relationship between two tables

-objects.
-For example, in the SQL Server 2000 Northwind database the Customers table
+through DataColumn objects.
+For example, in the SQL Server 2000 Northwind database the

-is in a relationship with the Orders table through the CustomerID column.
+Customers table is in a relationship with the Orders table through the CustomerID

 Rows

-table.
-Use this collection to examine the results of queries against the database,
+for any given table.
+Use this collection to examine the results of queries against the

-iterating through the rows to examine each record in turn.
-Programmers experienced
+database, iterating through the rows to examine each record in turn.
+Programmers

-with ADO are often confused by the absence of the RecordSet with its moveNext and
+experienced with ADO are often confused by the absence of the RecordSet with its moveNext

 access the table you need, and then you can iterate through the Rows collection,